NativeScript/docs-v7/docs/ui/theme.md

 ## BEM classes

 The old theme classes (from `nativescript-theme-core@1.x.x`) are gone (except in compat mode), but there are new classes in their place that use a namespaced modified **BEM** methodology.
-These are left for the cases in which you want a custom component or for instance Label to look like the original ones.
+These are left for the cases in which you want a custom component or for instance, Label to look like the original ones.
 For instance the old `.action-bar` class is now called `.nt-action-bar` and the old `.action-item` is now `.nt-action-bar__item` where **nt-** is the NativeScript Theme namespace.
-The only difference from a standard BEM methodology is that instead of coupling modifiers to the blocks, in Theme v2 modifiers are decoupled and start with a dash.
+The only difference from a standard BEM methodology is that instead of coupling modifiers to the blocks, in `@nativescript/theme` modifiers are decoupled and start with a dash.

 A list of the new blocks follows: